isomerpages/mse/_policies/5-clean-land.md

 	</div>
 	<input type="checkbox" id="title19"  /><label for="title19">Our Efforts: Minimising The Amount Of Waste That Goes To The Landfill</label>
 	<div class="accordion-content">
 		<p>The Zero Waste Masterplan sets a new waste reduction target for Singapore - to reduce the waste sent to Semakau Landfill each day by 30 per cent by 2030.
-This will help extend Semakau Landfill's lifespan beyond 2035.
-Grab a copy of the Zero Waste Masterplan <a href="https://www.towardszerowaste.gov.sg/zero-waste-masterplan/">here!</a></p>
+This will help extend Semakau Landfill's lifespan beyond 2035.</p>
 		<p><em>Reduce Volume Of Waste By Incineration</em></p>
 		<p>Incinerable waste is sent to our four incineration plants, and the ashes end up at Semakau landfill.</p>
 		<p>Incineration can reduce waste volume by over 90%!</p>